mayajuman/mayajuman.github.io/scicomm.md

 title: Science Communication
 ---

-Over the past few years I’ve had a lot of fun exploring ways to make science more accessible through various media (blogs, photography, video, audio, etc.).
-Check out some of my projects here!
+Over the past few years I’ve had a lot of fun exploring ways to make science more accessible through various media.
+Check out some of my projects below!

 ### Inkredible: A Cephalopodcast